Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Hardware implementation

 For this work, we also developed a C testbench which logs the model output, input cropping and reordering, control request generation, and unsigned request mapping, allowing us to rapidly test and verify the HLS design.
 However, while this tool enables verification of the algorithms implemented in HLS prior to synthesis, we must also validate the results in hardware.

 Translating and verifying model results with its software counterpart using a bitwise writeout is time-consuming.
 Instead, we developed a significantly more scalable solution to validate the accuracy of our models across seconds’ worth of image acquisition.
-As our model considers only the center 32x32 crop of the full 128x32 acquisition, we have designed a variant of our firmware that embeds the model predictions into the outer region of the image (see Figure~\ref{fig:modelvalidation}).
+As our model considers only the center \yw{$32\times32$} crop of the full \yw{$128\times32$} acquisition, we have designed a variant of our firmware that embeds the model predictions into the outer region of the image (see Figure~\ref{fig:modelvalidation}).
 These modified images which carry their corresponding model predictions are then transferred over PCIe to the host computer’s memory.
 This approach enables us to validate the firmware accuracy over large amounts of data using a simple Python script.
 This output embedding is removed in the final firmware version to reduce latency and resource usage.
-The implementation does not require modifications to the eGrabber API to retrieve the model predictions, which is left for future efforts.